 By Ronesa Aveela When I started writing with a friend of mine a few years ago, the only authoring tool I had was Microsoft Word.
 The following are various tools I’ve come across since those early days.
 Many, if not all, have been recommended by other authors.
 They cover design and many other areas of … Continue reading Five FREE Tools for New Authors

+If you’re wondering how to get a book printed then you have come to the right place.
 At Imprint Digital we use sheet-fed digital printing machines for both our text and cover printing jobs.
-This means we can offer our customers a wide selection of paper types for text and cover printing with consistently high quality.
-It also lets us offer rapid turnaround times for customers as there is little set-up time … Continue reading How to Get Your Book Printed
+This means we can offer our customers a wide selection of paper types for text and cover printing with consistently high … Continue reading How to Get Your Book Printed

 I can look back on my own route to publication and howl with laughter at the mistakes I made.
 Some of it was right, but the first steps … well.
 So having been inspired to write and totally convinced I could write, I set out to write a fantasy novel in a wonderfully clueless way. … Continue reading A Publishing Experience by Elizabeth Hull